cyb3rxp/awesome-soc/ml_genai.md

 # Machine learning use cases for a SOC

-## Network trafic abnomalies detection
+## Network traffic anomalies detection

 * **RAW data:** Sysmon logs, DNS logs, firewall logs, router logs
-* **Goal of the detection:** detect unusual trafic peaks that could become denial of service, or information leak
+* **Goal of the detection:** detect unusual traffic peaks that could become denial of service, or information leak
-* **Use of machine learning:** learn usual trafic, including common sources and common peaks (frequency, protocol, sources, etc.), and then alert on uncommon/unseen sources and peaks.
+* **Use of machine learning:** learn usual traffic, including common sources and common peaks (frequency, protocol, sources, etc.), and then alert on uncommon/unseen sources and peaks.
 * **Field feedback:** interesting but likely prone to false positives, and may require months of training plus a huge amount of data to train the machine learning system.

-## Binaries execution abnomalies detection
+## Binaries execution anomalies detection

 * **RAW data**: Sysmon logs, System (Windows/linux) logs, HIDS logs, EDR logs
 * **Goal of the detection:**